camallen/unipart_bbc_microbit/activity_1.md

 ![Dynamic tones](https://github.com/camallen/unipart_bbc_microbit/blob/master/images/play_tone.png "Dynamic tones")

 Notice how the pitch of the buzzer goes up when you shake your BBC Micro:bit a certain direction?
-We need to ignore negative acceleration values!
+This is what we call an edge case, we need to ignore negative acceleration values!

 Select the "Math" menu and select the "absolute of" block and drag it wrap the acceleration input block.
 For those wondering, this maths block will ignore negative values and turn them positive.

 ![Dynamic tones](https://github.com/camallen/unipart_bbc_microbit/blob/master/images/play_tone_abs.png "Dynamic tones")

-####  Step 4:
+####  Step 5:
 You can also use variables.
 Variables are place holders for changing values.
 Use them in your code to refer to their latest value.

 *Pro tip: try to name them so they mean something when you read the code :)*